pema99/pema99.github.io/_posts/2025-05-09-mipmaps-too-much-detail.md

 ## Anisotropic filtering

 In addition to bilinear and trilinear filtering, most GPUs also support [anisotropic filtering](https://en.wikipedia.org/wiki/Anisotropic_filtering).
 Anisotropic filtering aims to alleviate one of the main issues with mipmapping.
 Mipmapping reduces aliasing from texture samples, but also introduces blurring, especially at shallow viewing angles.
-Anisotropic filtering effectively removes the blur by taking multiple texture samples from a higher resolution mipmap when the footprint of a pixel is unevenly stretched:
+Anisotropic filtering effectively removes the blur by taking multiple texture samples from a higher resolution mipmap when the footprint of a pixel is unevenly stretched ([Image source](https://en.wikipedia.org/wiki/Anisotropic_filtering#/media/File:Anisotropic_filtering_en.png)):
 ![](/assets/TrilinearFilteringVsAniso.png){:style="display:block; margin-left:auto; margin-right:auto"}
 The typical algorithm for anisotropic filtering works like this: